 🧊

-A 2:1 rich syrup made with demerara sugar instead of white caster sugar, cold-steeped with black cardamom pods for 48 hours.
-Demerara sugar contributes toffee and caramel notes from its retained molasses, which layer beneath the camphor-smoke of black cardamom.
+A 2:1 rich simple syrup made with demerara sugar instead of white caster sugar, cold-steeped with black cardamom pods for 48 hours.
+Demerara sugar contributes toffee and caramel notes from its retained molasses, which layer beneath black cardamom’s camphor-smoke.
 The result is more complex than the master white sugar recipe — specifically designed for spirit-forward cocktails like old fashioneds and Manhattans.

 What is the ratio for black cardamom demerara syrup?+

 2:1 — 200g demerara sugar to 100ml filtered water.
 Same ratio as the master recipe.
-Demerara’s larger crystals take 5–7 minutes to dissolve at low heat, slightly longer than white caster sugar.
-Do not increase heat to speed up the process — boiling causes caramelisation and throws off the ratio.
+Demerara’s larger crystals take 5–7 minutes to fully dissolve at low heat, slightly longer than white caster sugar.
+Do not increase heat to speed dissolution — boiling causes caramelisation above 110°C and throws off the ratio.

-Old fashioned, Manhattan, Sazerac, Whiskey Sour, dark rum cocktails (daiquiri, dark & stormy, tiki drinks), and Cognac cocktails.
-Demerara is the professional bartender’s standard for spirit-forward stirred cocktails — its toffee notes complement barrel-aged spirits (bourbon, rye, dark rum, Cognac) without competing with them.
-Do not use demerara for gin, tequila, or vodka cocktails — the caramel note clashes with clear spirits.
+Old fashioned, Manhattan, Sazerac, Whiskey Sour, dark rum cocktails (daiquiri, dark & stormy, tiki drinks), Cognac cocktails, and Irish coffee.
+Demerara is the professional bartender’s standard for spirit-forward stirred cocktails.
+Do not use with gin, tequila, or vodka — the caramel note clashes with clear spirits.
+Use the white sugar master syrup instead for those applications.

 What is the difference between demerara syrup and simple syrup?+

-Standard simple syrup uses white caster or granulated sugar — a neutral sweetness that adds no flavour beyond sweetness.
-Demerara syrup uses partially refined raw cane sugar that retains molasses, contributing toffee, caramel, and brown sugar notes.
-In cocktails, demerara adds flavour complexity; white sugar adds only sweetness.
-For black cardamom applications, use demerara for stirred cocktails and white sugar for shaken drinks.
+Standard simple syrup uses white caster or granulated sugar — a neutral sweetness that adds no flavour.
+Demerara syrup uses partially refined raw cane sugar that retains natural molasses, contributing toffee, caramel, and brown sugar notes.
+In cocktails, demerara adds flavour complexity beyond sweetness.
+At 2:1 ratio it is also more viscous — improving mouthfeel in stirred cocktails and requiring less volume per drink (¼ oz vs ½ oz for 1:1), which means less dilution of the spirit.

 Can I substitute turbinado sugar for demerara?+

 Yes — turbinado is the closest substitute.
 Both are partially refined raw cane sugars with large crystals and retained molasses.
 Turbinado has a slightly stronger molasses flavour than demerara.
-Muscovado sugar also works but produces a much more intense molasses note that can overpower the cardamom.
-Do not use brown sugar — it is re-processed white sugar with added molasses, producing an artificial flavour profile.
+Muscovado sugar also works but produces an intensely molasses-forward syrup that can overpower the cardamom note.
+Do not use brown sugar — it is re-processed white sugar with artificially added molasses, producing a noticeably different, flatter flavour profile.

 How long does black cardamom demerara syrup last?+

 4–6 weeks refrigerated in sealed glass.
 The 2:1 ratio extends shelf life compared to 1:1 syrup due to higher sugar concentration.
 Add 1 tsp vodka to extend to 6–8 weeks without affecting flavour.
 Freeze in ¼ oz portions for up to 3–4 months.
-Signs of spoilage: cloudiness, bubbling, or sour smell.
+Signs of spoilage: new cloudiness, fermentation bubbles, or sour smell.
+The deep amber-brown colour is normal — not spoilage.

 Why do bartenders use demerara syrup instead of simple syrup?+